yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 ## Include the YumiMediationSDK

-The YumiMediationSDK Unity plugin is distributed with the [Unity Play Services Resolver library](https://github.com/googlesamples/unity-jar-resolver) 。This library is intended for use by any Unity plugin that requires access to Android specific libraries (e.g., AARs) or iOS CocoaPods.
+The YumiMediationSDK Unity plugin is distributed with the [Unity Play Services Resolver library](https://github.com/googlesamples/unity-jar-resolver).
+This library is intended for use by any Unity plugin that requires access to Android specific libraries (e.g., AARs) or iOS CocoaPods.
 It provides Unity plugins the ability to declare dependencies, which are then automatically resolved and copied into your Unity project.

 Follow the steps listed below to ensure your project includes the YumiMediationSDK Unity
 ### Deploy iOS